Defense Department Advisory Committee on Women in the Services: Formation

-Current Operations
+Later operations

-Over the years, the DACOWITS charter has expanded, enabling the committee to submit numerous recommendations to the SecDef.
-The majority of proposals have been either fully or partially implemented.
-DACOWITS is instrumental to the DoD and has made significant contributions on topics including the opening of closed positions to women; improvements to the health of deployed servicewomen; increased marketing, accession, and recruitment of women; and increased parental leave authorizations.
+Over the years, the DACOWITS charter expanded, enabling the committee to submit numerous recommendations to the SecDef.
+The majority of proposals were either fully or partially implemented.
+DACOWITS made significant contributions on topics including the opening of closed positions to women; improvements to the health of deployed servicewomen; increased marketing, accession, and recruitment of women; and increased parental leave authorizations.

 Membership

-Committee members include leaders with diverse, inclusive, and varied backgrounds from academia, industry, private and public sectors, and other professions.
-Membership selection is on the basis of experience with the military or with women-related workforce issues.
-Members are appointed for a 4-year term of service (renewed annually), serve without compensation, and perform a variety of duties, which include: visiting military installations; conducting a review and evaluation of research on women; and developing a comprehensive annual report with recommendations for consideration by the Secretary of Defense.
-Of note, Committee members are appointed to serve as independent advisors, not as official representatives of any group or organization with which they may be affiliated.
+Committee members included leaders with diverse, inclusive, and varied backgrounds from academia, industry, private and public sectors, and other professions.
+Membership selection was on the basis of experience with the military or with women-related workforce issues.
+Members were appointed for a 4-year term of service (renewed annually), served without compensation, and performed a variety of duties, which included: visiting military installations; conducting a review and evaluation of research on women; and developing a comprehensive annual report with recommendations for consideration by the Secretary of Defense.
+Of note, Committee members were appointed to serve as independent advisors, not as official representatives of any group or organization with which they were affiliated.

-Reports & Recommendations
+Reports and recommendations

-DACOWITS gathers information from multiple sources, to include briefings and written responses from DoD, Service-level military representatives, and subject matter experts.
-The committee collects qualitative data from focus groups and interactions with Service members representing the Air Force, Army, Marine Corps, Navy, and Coast Guard during installation visits.
-Additionally, the committee examines peer-reviewed literature.
-Based upon the data collected and analyzed, the committee will submit recommendations and continuing concerns to the SecDef.
+DACOWITS gathered information from multiple sources, including briefings and written responses from DoD, Service-level military representatives, and subject matter experts.
+The committee collected qualitative data from focus groups and interactions with Service members representing the Air Force, Army, Marine Corps, Navy, and Coast Guard during installation visits.
+Additionally, the committee examined peer-reviewed literature.
+Based upon the data collected and analyzed, the committee submitted recommendations and continuing concerns to the SecDef.

-Service Liaisons & Other Defense Points of Contact
+Service liaisons and other defense points of contact

-In accordance with Department of Defense Instruction (DoDI) 5105.04, “Department of Defense Federal Advisory Committee Management Program,” dated August 6, 2007, and Deputy Secretary of Defense memorandum, “Advisory Committee Management,” dated November 26, 2018, the Military Services will designate a Service Liaison to the DACOWITS.
-Service Liaisons attend each DACOWITS quarterly business meeting for the entire duration of the public meeting; respond to all DACOWITS requests for information; and ensure the information provided to DACOWITS receives appropriate security reviews prior to the release of any public disclosure of information.
-Other Defense points of contact are designated through the Under Secretary of Defense for Personnel and Readiness.
+In accordance with Department of Defense Instruction (DoDI) 5105.04, “Department of Defense Federal Advisory Committee Management Program,” dated August 6, 2007, and Deputy Secretary of Defense memorandum, “Advisory Committee Management,” dated November 26, 2018, the Military Services designated a Service Liaison to DACOWITS.
+Service Liaisons attended each DACOWITS quarterly business meeting for the entire duration of the public meeting; responded to all DACOWITS requests for information; and ensured the information provided to DACOWITS received appropriate security reviews prior to the release of any public disclosure of information.
+Other Defense points of contact were designated through the Under Secretary of Defense for Personnel and Readiness.

-Committee Chairs
+Committee chairs

 Recommendations

-DACOWITS’ recommendations have addressed a variety of topics and subtopics throughout the years.
-The table below lists the most common topics of concern the committee has addressed.
+DACOWITS’ recommendations addressed a variety of topics and subtopics throughout the years.
+The table below lists the most common topics of concern the committee addressed.